igem-waterloo/wiki2018/src/markdown/Automation.md

 The “robot” used to measure fluorescence, now no longer housed in a box, was used to attempt to estimate the ratios of different populations in a co-culture.
 The sample tube contained both DH5α containing GFP and empty DH5α.

 The setup as a whole consisted of a camera with our filter in front of it, a sample tube 15 cm away from this camera, and our blue LED (which was 10 cm away from our sample).
-The setup looked as follows:
+This is a diagram representative of the setup:

 ![alt text](http://2018.igem.org/wiki/images/f/f8/T--Waterloo--robotAttempt.jpg)